 - A&E Agency specialises in recruitment for Accident and Emergency departments in NHS, prison services and private sector establishments nationwide.

 Moving from permanent to locum – limited company or umbrella company?

 As a locum doctor, you have the choice of working as director of your own limited company or through an umbrella company.

 If you were to work through an umbrella company you would effectively be an employee of that company as they are responsible for taking the salary from your client and paying it on to you with all necessary tax and National Insurance deducted.

 The best way to work as a locum will vary depending on your contract, so it is a good idea to discuss your individual circumstances with a professional who can recommend the best option for you.
-Alternatively, click on the following link to read our easy to read guide which lists the pros and cons of working through your own limited company vs. PAYE umbrella.
+Alternatively, read our easy to understand guide which lists the pros and cons of working through your own limited company vs. PAYE umbrella.